Food in Culture and Social Justice Certificate

 FCSJ 406 | FOOD PROJECTS | 1 |

-FCSJ 464/ES 464 | FOOD AND ETHNIC IDENTITY: DECOLONIZING FOOD AND OUR BODY | 3 |
+FCSJ 464/ES 464 | FOOD AND ETHNIC IDENTITY: DECOLONIZING OUR FOOD AND BODY | 3 |

 FCSJ 467 | CAPSTONE: FOOD IN CULTURE AND SOCIAL JUSTICE | 1 |